LorenzDuremdes/Second-Brain/human sexuality.md

 2. dominant + deep [[eye contact]] → sexual attraction
 	1. the more of the former, the better^[The Science of Attraction: What Behavioral & Evolutionary Psychology Can Teach Us About Flirting, Dating, and Mating (2nd ed.), p.
 43]
 		1. **related**: [[Visual Dominance Ratio]]

+## how not to
+1. is "negging" effective (sexual attraction)?
+	1. no (even playfully)^[The Science of Attraction: What Behavioral & Evolutionary Psychology Can Teach Us About Flirting, Dating, and Mating (2nd ed.)
+(The Psychology of Social Dynamics Book 4) (English Edition), p.
+73]
+	2. negging; putting a woman down to 'build attraction'

 # [[women]]
 ## preferences